damianhakert/damianhakert.github.io/source/about/index.md

 1. [Consulting](https://about.gitlab.com/consultancy/)
 1. [Custom Development work](https://about.gitlab.com/development/)

-[ReleaseTEAM](http://www.releaseteam.com) is a reseller partner of GitLab in the US.

-GitLab Inc. supports organizations and individuals using GitLab.
-To do this we offer services around GitLab such as subscriptions, consulting, development and training.

-Above all, GitLab is a community project, over 1000 people worldwide have [contributed to GitLab]!
+GitLab is a community project, over 1000 people worldwide have [contributed to GitLab]!
 GitLab Inc. is an active participant in this community, trying to serve its needs and lead by example.
+For more information see 'Our stewardship of GitLab CE' further down this page.

 ## A brief history of GitLab